From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: DYNASTY Experimental Facility

+By selectively powering the heating elements, DYNASTY operates under multiple experimental configurations.
+Localized heating scenarios can be imposed by activating a single leg, while distributed heating conditions are obtained by simultaneously activating all heated sections.
+In the present work, the RELAP5/MOD3.3 model of the DYNASTY facility is employed to simulate the four distinct heating configurations representative of the experimental campaign.
+These include two Vertical-Heater–Horizontal-Cooler (VHHC) cases, with either the left vertical leg (GV1) or the right vertical leg (GV2) acting as the heat source, one Horizontal-Heater–Horizontal-Cooler (HHHC) configuration with heating applied to the lower horizontal leg (GO1), and a Distributed Heating (DH) configuration in which all heated sections (GV1, GV2, and GO1) are simultaneously powered.
+In all cases, heat removal is provided by the upper finned pipe, with the cooling fan operating at a constant airflow rate of 3 m$^3$/s (corresponding to 75\% of the maximum fan speed).

-DYNASTY is equipped with four fluid J-type thermocouples, located at the corners of the facility and labelled from TC1 to TC4: they have an absolute uncertainty of ±0.5°C on the measured value, with additional noise added by the connected electronic system.
-Additionally, a sensor for measuring the mass flow rate is installed in the centre of the bottom horizontal leg GO1, with an estimated uncertainty of ±0.25 g/s.
-Measures are recorded through a Data Acquisition and Control System which saves the recorded data (eventually removing spikes) every second and then stores them into MATLAB matrices.
+The facility instrumentation includes four Type-J fluid thermocouples installed at the corners of the loop (TC1 to TC4, clockwise from the top left corner).
+These sensors provide local temperature measurements with an absolute accuracy of $\pm0.5\,^\circ\mathrm{C}$, to which electronic acquisition noise must be superimposed.
+The loop mass flow rate is measured in the center of the lower horizontal leg (GO1) using a Coriolis flow meter, characterized by an estimated uncertainty of $\pm0.25$~g/s.
+All signals are collected by a dedicated data acquisition and control system, which records measurements at a sampling rate of 1~Hz, applies basic signal conditioning (including spike removal), and stores the processed data in MATLAB-compatible formats .